mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 **:paintbrush: Design and Build:**
 - Created a sketch in draw.io for layout consistency.
-- Integrated filters to enhanced interactivity.
+- Integrated filters to enhance interactivity.
 - Added navigation buttons to facilitate seamless switching between the two dashboards.

 *Details dashboard containers design*